 Choose Support- At the end of the day, your yoga mat is your safety net and your right hand man.
 You carry it everywhere, it rides shotgun in your car, and you shed a lot of negative energy on it.
 It will always catch you when you fall (unless you bought it at CVS).
 Choose one wisely, one that supports you 100% through every down dog and every life changing experience.

 If you have any questions at all, let’s talk!
 Seriously, email me, call me, or stop into the studio.
-We sell some amazing sweaty yoga mat options at Yoga Fever that will 100% hold you in place.
-No, I’m not trying to sell you on a product.
-I’m simply trying to show you the stress-free, blissful hot yoga experience that comes with a great mat.
+We sell some amazing sweaty yoga mat options from Lululemon that will 100% hold you in place.
+Always choose a local business to purchase corporate goods, as they make a commission on that wholesale.
 Happy sweating!